International String Competition

 Prize fund valued at over £20,000

-Exceptional prizes on offer including: a concerto performance with the Philharmonia Orchestra, a solo CD Recording with Champs Hill Records, a fine contemporary bow and ongoing support and guidance in the years to come.
-The chosen semi-finalists travel to Windsor, UK, to compete in the awe-inspiring surroundings of Windsor Castle and in front of a live audience.
+Exceptional prizes on offer including: a concerto performance with the Philharmonia Orchestra, a solo CD Recording with our recording partner Champs Hill Records, and ongoing support and guidance in the years to come.

-Prizes for the competition are valued at over £20,000 with a unique opportunity for the First Prize Winner to return to Windsor to play a concerto with the world renowned Philharmonia Orchestra, our Associate Orchestra, in the Waterloo Chamber, Windsor Castle during Windsor Festival in September and a fine bow from Bishop Instruments and Bows, as well as a solo recording opportunity with our recording partner Champs Hill Records.
+Prizes for the competition are valued at over £20,000 with a unique opportunity for the First Prize Winner to return to Windsor to play a concerto with the world renowned Philharmonia Orchestra, our Associate Orchestra, in the Waterloo Chamber, Windsor Castle during Windsor Festival in September.

 American violinist Nathan Meltzer is increasingly hailed as a rising star, offering a compelling combination of exceptional technique and mature musicianship.
 This season sees his French debut with...